ibm-cloud-docs/appid/existing.md

     ```
     {: pre}

-2. Add the following code to your Swift application to:
+2. Add the following code to your Swift application.
-    * Set up Kitura to use session middleware. **Note**: You must configure Kitura with the proper session storage for production environments.
-For more information see the [the Kitura docs](https://github.com/IBM-Swift/Kitura-Session).
-    * Retrieve access and identity tokens from the App ID service by running a get command on the call back URL.

   ```swift
   import Foundation